Coming from the Araceae family, both Philodendron Rio and Brasil can allure with their long heart-shaped variegated leaves.

 The following helpline can be your lifesaver!

-I have brought Philodendron Rio and Brasil home in 2015 and since then they are two of my favorites not only because of their aesthetic look but also their several other benefits.
+I brought Philodendron rio and Brasil home in 2015, and since then, they have been two of my favorites because of their aesthetic look and several other benefits.

-Let’s find out what can get from these two plants.
+Let’s find out what we can get from these two plants.

 1. Health Benefits